-Nature Masterclasses can be accessed freely by Queen's researchers and provides a series of online courses, mainly designed for life sciences researchers, including "Scientific Writing and publishing", "Effective Collaboration in Research", "Managing Research Data", "Narrative Tools for Researchers" and "Focus on Peer Review" (please expand by clicking on "read more" to get further details on the content).
+Nature Masterclasses can be accessed freely by Queen's researchers and provides a series of online courses, mainly designed for life sciences researchers, including "Scientific Writing and publishing", "Effective Collaboration in Research", "Managing Research Data", "Narrative Tools for Researchers", "Focus on Peer Review", "Persuasive Grant Writing", "Networking for researchers", "Advancing your scientific presentations" and "Data analysis" (please expand by clicking on "read more" to get further details on the content).

 How to access the courses:

 - In "Login", select "login with your institutional credentials"